-3.4.2.5 PLANNED TARGETED CONTROL MEASURES
+3.4.2.5 RECENTLY COMPLETED AND PLANNED TARGETED CONTROL MEASURES

 The projects listed below have been planned to some extent by the Participating Agencies.
 A literature review was conducted of existing TMDL Implementation Plans, the existing IRWMP, and other planning documents to collect data.
-The extent of planning of these projects ranges from a roundtable discussion to being in preliminary phases of design.
+The development of these projects range from a roundtable discussion to completed installation and monitoring.

-GATEWAY MULTI-AGENCY, MULTI-WATERSHED PROJECT TO INCORPORATE LOW IMPACT DEVELOPMENT (LID) BMPs into Major Transportation Corridors in the Gateway Region of Los Angeles (GATEWAY PROP 84 PROJECT - GRANT APPLICATION APPROVED)
+GATEWAY MULTI-AGENCY, MULTI-WATERSHED PROJECT TO INCORPORATE LOW IMPACT DEVELOPMENT (LID) BMPs into Major Transportation Corridors in the Gateway Region of Los Angeles (GATEWAY PROP 84 PROJECT - GRANT APPLICATION APPROVED MAY 2014

-This project is a planned regional project within multiple cities to include the cities of Downey, Norwalk, Santa Fe Springs, and Whittier.
-The Gateway Water Management Authority (GWMA) applied for funds through the Prop 84 Grant Round 2 program to put towards this project, which was approved in May 2014.
-The project is in the preliminary design phase and the information provided is subject to change.
+This project is a regional project within multiple cities including the cities of Downey, Norwalk, Santa Fe Springs, and Whittier.
+The Gateway Water Management Authority (GWMA) applied for funds through the Prop 84 Grant Round 2 program to put towards this project.

-The project seeks to prevent stormwater contamination of surface waters in three watersheds, to include the San Gabriel River.
-This will be accomplished by installing LID BMPs to treat stormwater runoff, and its associated pollutants.
+The project objective is to prevent stormwater contamination of surface waters in three watersheds, to include the San Gabriel River.
+This was accomplished by installing LID BMPs to treat stormwater runoff, and its associated pollutants.
+All BMP installations were completed by May 2017.
 Table 3-6 lists the BMPs to be implemented within the Cities and Figures 3-18 to 3-22 show the project locations within each city.
+See Section 5.2 for further details.